 Organic waste includes anything which is biodegradable such as food waste, newspaper, eggshells, natural fibre clothes, wood shavings, leaves and other garden waste.
 The more water organic matter contains, the faster it will decay.
 Compost for the garden can be made from organic matter which is broken down by earthworms, bacteria and other decomposers releasing nutrients which help plants to grow.

 Wrap, a UK organisation aimed at managing resources sustainably reported an excellent 21% reduction in the amount of food and drink waste thrown out by households in the five years 2007-2012.
-That's great, but there's still work to be done as 4.2 million tonnes of food and drink waste is still thrown out annually.
-That's the equivalent of six meals every week for the average UK household.
+That's great, but there's still work to be done.
+WRAP research also shows that in 2018 we threw away 6.6 million tonnes of household food waste a year in the UK.
+Of that, almost three quarters (70% of the total) is food we could have eaten (4.5 million tonnes).

 Every year, the average family uses about 500 glass bottles and jars in Britain, the equivalent of nine items a week per household.
 Glass is infinitely recyclable yet we send millions of tonnes of it a year to landfil sites.